 The policy concerning the removal of postings in unauthorized locations, which includes the distribution of promotional materials in unauthorized locations, was put into effect as of June 1, 1997.

 All postings in unauthorized locations, such as pillars, glass, classrooms, doors, non-bulletin board wall areas, floors and ceilings, within McGill buildings are subject to removal at the discretion of Building Services and the respective Building Directors.
 The term posting includes all forms of non-official notices, advertising, publicity, and flyers distributed within classrooms, as well as other miscellaneous forms.

 Sanitation Products used at McGill

 In January 2002 the Department of Building Services and Grounds revised its purchasing policies in order to ensure the best possible ways of protecting our environment.
 All cleaning products used on campus are designated "Environmentally Friendly"; they are non-toxic, bio-degradable and meet stringent guidelines.
 In addition the Grounds Department uses salt substitute whenever feasible, thus protecting outdoor space.
-Further information is available by calling the Director, Mr. Marc Dozois at (514) 398-4558.
+Further information is available by calling the department at 514-398-4560.